jwelsch/CommandLineLib/README.md

 The library revolves around the concept of a class containing decorated properties.
 The raw command line arguments are parsed and their values are put into the decorated properties.
 See the example code below.
 ***
 ## Attributes
 There are many attributes that can be used based on the expected type of an argument.
+The following are all the attributes that can be used to decorate properties so that they will be treated as arguments.
 ### ByteCompound
 * Compound argument
 * Property type: System.Byte